 There are some important restrictions that apply to transfer credit.
 University policy states that the last 45 credit hours toward graduation must be taken in residence at The University of Tulsa.
-To ensure transferability, students should seek approval prior to enrolling in the course from the Director of the School of Nursing, Dr. Gaston.
+To ensure transferability, students should seek approval prior to enrolling in the course from the Interim Director of the School of Nursing, Dr. Hansen.
 Make an appointment by calling 631-3116 and bring a copy of the course description from the catalog/bulletin for review.
 However, the School of Nursing has identified transferable courses from Tulsa Community College.
 These course equivalencies have already been approved and do not require approval before enrollment.

 Click here to download a copy of the TCC Transfer sheet.

 After completing the course, be sure to send an official copy of your transcript to The University of Tulsa.

 What is my class standing?